boardfish/dissertation/contents/0-introduction.md

 elements of the escape room experience outside of the room itself, such as maintaining its image on social media.

-**Enthusiasts** refer to attendees of escape rooms - particularly those who take a firm interest in them, regardless of their degree of experience.
+**Enthusiasts** refer to attendees of escape rooms---particularly those who take a firm interest in them, regardless of their degree of experience.

 ---